riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 In late 2019, Google announced they had achieved _quantum supremacy_ on their 53 qubit quantum processor named Sycamore, published in [Nature](https://www.nature.com/articles/s41586-019-1666-5).
 Quantum supremacy is the term for when a quantum program can beat a classical program at a task.
 What kind of task?
 It doesn't matter.
 There is no official benchmark, so the task can be any type of algorithm or can simply have a useless objective.
 As long as the QPU is significantly faster than a classical computer at **any** objective, quantum supremacy is declared.

 What task did Google use to have their quantum computer compete in?
 Simulating a quantum computer.
-The QPU is a quantum computer, so the simulation is just running a quantum circuit.
+Sycamore is a quantum computer, so the simulation is just running a quantum circuit.
 So as long as the quantum computer can run faster than a classical computer can simulate it, the quantum computer wins.
 This may appear rather silly since there isn't really any objective to the computation, but that is actually why it is clever.
 If there was an objective to compute then there would be alternative methods for a classical programmer or patterns to exploit to make the classical program faster.

 Specifically, Google called this task _random circuit sampling_.
 Every quantum circuit creates a probability distribution, so the objective was to find the probability distribution of a randomly generated circuit.
 A random circuit does not have any patterns for a classical programmer to use for time or memory exploitations.
 However, not all quantum circuits take the same amount of time to simulate.
 The hardest circuits for a classical simulator are random and all the qubits are highly entangled (but not maximally entangled)!